New York is Now Allowing Remote Notarization

 • Mar 18, 2023

 We believe, that in time, remote notarization will become more prevalent.
 As a result, the need for Remote Notaries will likely diminish.
-Just as the horse and buggy became obsolete with the advent of the automobile, so too will mobile notary service eventually fall by the wayside as it is replaced by the continual advancement of technology.
+Just as the horse and buggy became obsolete with the advent of the automobile, so too will mobile notary service eventually fall by the wayside and replaced by the continual advancement of technology.
+Feel free to read our article about frequently asked questions about remote notarizations.

 Conditions for Remote Notarization